LennaHammer/English/EVP/out/words_adjective.md

 /pæst/ BEFORE NOW
 [B1]having happened or existed before now
 - past relationships
-- I know this from past experience.
+- I know this from past `experience`.

 ## 612. past ## adjective
 /pæst/ UNTIL NOW
 [B1]used to refer to a period of time before and until the present
 - I've moved twice in the past ten years.
-- It's been raining for the past three days.
+- It's been raining `for` the past three days.
-- He was the fifth climber to die on these mountains over the past two days.
+- He was the fifth climber to die on these mountains `over` the past two days.

 ## 613. patient ## adjective
 /ˈpeɪ.ʃənt/
 [B1]having patience
 - Dinner will be ready in half an hour - just be patient!
-- Be patient with her - she's very young.
+- Be patient `with` her - she's very young.

 ## 614. peaceful ## adjective
 /ˈpiːs.fəl/ CALM